kahramankostas/IoTDevIDv2/README.md

 * **[02.3 Feature selection process using genetic algorithm: ](https://github.com/kahramankostas/IoTDevIDv2/blob/main/0002%20Feature%20Selection/02.3%20Feature%20selection%20process%20using%20genetic%20algorithm%20Aalto.ipynb)**
-In this file, feature selection is performed by using genetic algorithms.
+In this file, feature selection is performed by using a genetic algorithm.

 ## 03 Algorithm Selection
 #### Section IV.B in the article

-This chapter contains two  files.
+There are two files relevant to this section.

 * **[03.1 Hyperparameter Optimization: ](https://github.com/kahramankostas/IoTDevIDv2/blob/main/0003%20Algorithm%20Selection/03.%201%20Hyperparameter%20Optimization.ipynb)**
-In this file, hyperparameter optimization is applied via [sklearn-Randomizedsearch](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html) for the machine learning methods to be used.
-These machine learning methods are:
+In this file, hyperparameter optimization is applied via [sklearn-Randomizedsearch](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.RandomizedSearchCV.html) to the machine learning models being used.
+These machine learning models are:
     * Decision Trees (DT)
     * Naïve Bayes (NB)
     * Gradient Boosting (GB)